Site Plan/Plot Plan

 Do I need a permit for a fence?
 Do I need a fence around a swimming pool?

 Check with the local zoning office for the designated area (township or village).
+A building permit is not required for residential sites.

 Residential Construction: (2) sets of drawings are required.
 The drawings should consist of a cross-section and floor plans.